sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 #### Simetric Multriprocesors (SMP)

-There is one copy os the operating system in memory but any cpu can run it.
-This is the model of the linux kernel intiially.
+There is one copy of the operating system in memory but any cpu can run it.
+This is the model of the linux kernel intially.

 The advantage of this model is that it removes the bottleneck of the previous models.